lbryio/lbry.com/content/news/167-lbry-development-community-update-Apr-2018.md

 When you join our Discord, you will first see the #welcome-to-lbry channel and have access to the #general, #help, and #verification areas.
 If you wish to join other channels that relate to international channels, mining, or trading channels, you will need to use the #role-assign channel to give yourself access to the roles you’re interested in.
 A full description of the roles along with general info about the LBRY Discord server may be found in channel #welcome-to-lbry.

 ![discord](https://spee.ch/9/welcome-to-lbry.jpeg)

-### Favorite Creators Contest in Discord
-After not receiving any response from Issac Arthur, we then reached out to [VetRanch](https://www.youtube.com/user/VetRanch) via multiple channels.
-This effort also came up empty, and we moved onto the 3rd highest voted favorite creator which was [Philip Defranco](https://www.youtube.com/user/sxephil).
-We will give Philip a few more days before moving onto the next highest voted channel, which is [Richard Hall](https://www.youtube.com/channel/UCQwCjFkhLbdpsu1xUDm7oGA).
-A couple community members have volunteered to improve on our messaging, so we’ll give it another honest effort if we continue to be unsuccessful in reaching out to some of the more popular YouTubers!

 ### Meetups and College Campus Initiatives - Get Involved! {#meetup-update}
 ![Hack the Heights](https://spee.ch/6/hackheights.png)